Texas governor’s limit on drop-off sites for mail-in ballots criticized as voter suppression

 “Republicans are on the verge of losing, so Governor Abbott is trying to adjust the rules last minute,” state Democratic Party Chairman Gilberto Hinojosa said in a statement.
 “Make no mistake, Democracy itself is on the ballot.
 Every Texan must get out and vote these cowards out!”

-The Texas Democratic Party’s communications director Abhi Rahman, speaking to The Washington Post, declined to comment on reports that they will file a lawsuit.
+The Texas Democratic Party’s communications director, Abhi Rahman, speaking to The Washington Post, declined to comment on reports that it will file a lawsuit.
 A civil rights organization, the League of United Latin American Citizens, announced Thursday that it would soon file a lawsuit against Abbott.

-“Governor Abbott’s Executive Order today to limit drop box locations reeks of the continued voter suppression and rigging of voter turnout by Republicans against all Texans in a pandemic," Domingo Garcia, the group’s president, wrote in a statement.
+“Governor Abbott’s Executive Order today to limit drop box locations reeks of the continued voter suppression and rigging of voter turnout by Republicans against all Texans in a pandemic,” Domingo Garcia, the group’s president, said in a statement.
 “It is disgraceful, unlawful and the worst type of third world politics or something that you would expect in a country like Russia or China, not Texas or the United States.”

-The sites staffed by election officials were created to provide people a place to safely turn in their mail-in ballot as trust in the U.S. Postal Service has faltered under Trump-appointed Postmaster General Louis DeJoy.
+The sites staffed by election officials were created to provide people a place to safely turn in their mail-in ballots, as trust in the U.S. Postal Service has faltered under Trump-appointed Postmaster General Louis DeJoy.
 Texas narrowly limits absentee voting to only those who are 65 or older, are disabled, are in jail or will be outside the county during early voting and Election Day.

 In several Texas counties that have a population of more than 1 million, the order would close several satellite sites.
-Harris County, which includes Houston and has more than 4.7 million residents, is the state’s largest county, and the third largest in the United States, according to Census.
+Harris County, which includes Houston and has more than 4.7 million residents, is the state’s largest county and the third largest in the United States, according to the census.
 According to the Austin American-Statesman, Harris County has 12 ballot drop-off sites; Travis County, which includes Austin and has a population of 1.2 million, has four sites.

 President Trump lost in both counties in 2016 to Democratic candidate Hillary Clinton.

 Several local officials, including Travis County Clerk Dana DeBeauvoir, said they were evaluating options to challenge the change.
-DeBeauvoir called the order “most unfortunate" in a press briefing Thursday.
+DeBeauvoir called the order “most unfortunate” in a media briefing Thursday.

 “It was intended to be destructive, and it is,” she said.
 “This is a deliberate attempt to manipulate the election.
 If the governor was truly worried about this, he could have stopped this program more than a month ago, or contacted the urban counties that are all doing the same thing.”